 "May she bear you to better fortune that her last rider."

 "Idolf."
-Frida tore off her steel-plated glove, grasping the blacksmith firmly behind his neck and drew herself towards his warmth.
+Frida tore off her steel-plated glove, grasping the blacksmith firmly behind his neck and stepping into his warmth.
 There was a faint trace of charcoal on his cheeks.
 His steely gaze swept over her face, before softening.
 Her lips met his as the first rays of the sun leaked over the mountain tops to the east.
 "This isn't goodbye," she whispered against his mouth, their breath mingling, becoming a mist in the cold.

 They stumble back towards his house, closing the door after them by falling against it.
-His hands fumble to remove armour and plating, lips following the trail of naked flesh.
-Her backside meets the solid wood of his table, and he hoists her up and onto its surface, fucking her without consideration for the integrity of the object afterwards.
-Plates and various implements and knocked to the ground, left where they have fallen, the table complaining at the burden and strain of its load through a series of creaks and groans.
+His hands fumble to remove armour and plating, lips following the trail of bared flesh.
+Her rear meets the solid wood of his table, and he hoists her up and onto its surface, taking her hard and without consideration for the integrity of the object afterwards.
+Plates and various implements are knocked to the ground; the table complained at the burden and strain of its load through a series of creaks and groans.
 She explores the broad muscles of his back with her fingertips, massaging and scraping with tooth and nail, marking the white skin with red welts.
 His face still feels smooth, buried in her neck, tongue and teeth caressing and nipping at her flesh.

 Her body is touched, tasted and trapped beneath him, his solid weight, and she feels just as any other woman must feel when lying with a man.
-Human, normal, faceless.
+Human, normal.

 She cries his name on her climax, clamping her mouth around his earlobe, knees squeezing his torso.
 His movements reach a final desperate peak before he shudders between her thighs, groaning into her neck, rough hands gripping her hips in a vice.